bparanj/Essential-TDD/en/14-week/14-week.markdown

 end

 describe Week do
-  it "should return monday as the first day of the week" do
+  it "return monday as the first day of the week" do
     day = Week.day("1")

     day.should == :monday
   end
-  it "should return false for numbers that does not correspond to week day" do
+  it "return false for numbers that does not correspond to week day" do
     day = Week.day("7")

     day.should be_false